| Goign to

 excellent directories offered by Beech

-Street.
+Street. |

-Know what
+Know

-interview.
-What are your values, interests,
+the interview.
+What are your

-preferences?
-What kinds of roles and
+values, interests, preferences?
+What kinds of

-responsibilities are stimulating to you?
+roles and responsibilities are stimulating to

-employer or accepting an offer?
-Thinking through
+choosing an employer or accepting an offer?

-these issues will keep you focused in your
+Thinking through these issues will keep you

-interviews and keep you from wasting time.
+focused in your interviews and keep you

 Understand